tanoj22/tanoj22/README.md

 IEEE RAICS Conference
 https://ieeexplore.ieee.org/document/10689872

 My second publication took me from hands-on model building to research synthesis.
 I authored a review paper analyzing how different machine learning techniques have been applied for crop yield prediction.
-This work broadened my perspective: I wasn’t just coding models, I was now evaluating what the field as a whole was doing — its strengths, limitations, and future directions.
+This work broadened my perspective: I wasn’t just coding models, I was now evaluating what the field as a whole was doing, its strengths, limitations, and future directions.
 It taught me to critically assess research, not just contribute to it, and that skill has been invaluable as I transition into advanced projects in medical AI.

 ## ✨ A Little Philosophy
 I see AI as a bridge between raw data and human insight.